duchess-rs/duchess/book/src/safety.md

 ## Memory safety requirements

 Duchess will guarantee memory safety within your crate, but there are two conditions that it cannot by itself guarantee:

-* **You must build with the same Java class files that you will use when you deploy:**
+* Duchess does not "sandbox" or "make safe" the Java code it executes.
+You MUST ensure that Java code being invoked is safe and trusted.
+You MUST NOT invoke untrusted Java code with Duchess.
-    * Part of how Duchess guarantees is safety is by reflecting on `.class` files at build time.
+* **You SHOULD with the same Java class files that you will use when you deploy:**
-    * If you build against one set of class files then deploy with another,
+    * We believe that no loss of memory-safety is possible if incorrect `.class` files are loaded, however, if interfaces change you will experience failures at runtime.
 * **You must be careful when mixing Duchess with other Rust JNI libraries:** (e.g., the [jni crate](https://crates.io/crates/jni) or [robusta_jni](https://crates.io/crates/robusta_jni))
     * For the most part, interop between Duchess and other JNI crates should be no problem.
 But there are some particular things that can cause issues:
         * The JVM cannot be safely started from multiple threads at once.